CodingItWrong/howtojsonapi.com/dotnetcore.md

 - Make a `DELETE` request to `https://localhost:5001/restaurants/3` with no body to delete the record.

 ## There’s More
 We’ve seen a ton of help JSON API .Net Core has provided us: the ability to create, read, update, and delete records, including record relationships.
 But it offers a lot more too!
-It automatically exposes Rails validation errors, allows you to request only a subset of the fields you need, allows you to include related records in the response, as well as sorting, filtering, and pagination.
+It allows you to request only a subset of the fields you need, allows you to include related records in the response, as well as sorting, filtering, and pagination.
 To learn more, check out [the JSON API .Net Core guide][json-api-dotnet-core].

 Now that you have a JSON:API backend, you should try connecting to it from the frontend.
 Choose a tutorial from the [How to JSON:API home page](/)!